The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

-and the validity of the Cauchy-Riemann equations for holomorphic function in several variables, by unfolding the definitions of the critical ideals.
+\end{Prop} \begin{proof} The first part follows from the linearity of the Wirtinger derivatives and the validity of the Cauchy-Riemann equations for holomorphic function in several variables, by unfolding the definitions of the critical ideals.
 In fact, the variety $X$ is the zero locus of the $s$ polynomials $f=(f_1,\ldots,f_s)$ and of codimension $c$ iff the variety $\tilde{X}$ is the zero locus of the $2s$ polynomials $(f^{\Re},f^{\Im})$ and of codimension $2c$.
 In particular, the $(s+1)\times n$ matrices

 have rank at most $c$ if and only if the $(2s+1)\times 2n$ matrix

 has rank at most $2c$.

 The second part follows by the definition of the map in the assertion. \end{proof}